-The American Romantic and Transcendental movements of the nineteenth century were a reaction against the eighteenth-century Age of Enlightenment’s emphasis on science and rationalism as ways of discovering truth.
-The writers associated with these movements advocated the right of individuals to dissent and to engage in civil disobedience.
-They also believed that government may not interfere with freedom of expression.
-Their writings influenced the civil rights, equal rights, and anti-war protest movements of the 1960s and 1970s.
-They also influenced the thinking of some Supreme Court justices and, indirectly, judicial interpretation of the First Amendment.
-Ralph Waldo Emerson was one of the leaders of the Transcendental movement.
+The American Romantic and Transcendental movements of the nineteenth century were a reaction against the 18th-century Age of Enlightenment’s emphasis on science and rationalism as ways of discovering truth.
+The writings influenced the thinking of some Supreme Court justices and, indirectly, judicial interpretation of the First Amendment.
+Ralph Waldo Emerson, pictured here, was one of the leaders of the Transcendental movement.
 He wrote the essay Nature which explains the main tenets of Transcendentalism.
 (Image via Wikimedia Commons, circa 1857, public domain)

-The American Romantic and Transcendental movements of the nineteenth century were a reaction against the eighteenth-century Age of Enlightenment’s emphasis on science and rationalism as ways of discovering truth.
+The American Romantic and Transcendental movements of the 19th century were a reaction against the 18th-century Age of Enlightenment’s emphasis on science and rationalism as ways of discovering truth.

 The writers associated with these movements advocated the right of individuals to dissent and to engage in civil disobedience.
 They also believed that government may not interfere with freedom of expression.